vijayshc/text2sql/README.md

 *   **SQL Query Editor:** A dedicated interface for writing/editing SQL queries.
 *   **Vector DB Management UI:** Interface for admins to manage the vector database.
 *   **Security:** Includes features like CSRF protection, secure headers, and rate limiting.
+*   **Sensitive Tool Confirmation:** Requires user approval before executing potentially sensitive operations like shell commands.

+  This feature adds an intermediate confirmation dialog whenever the agent attempts to run sensitive tools (e.g., `run_bash_shell`).
+Users will receive a popup showing the tool name and arguments, and must confirm or cancel execution.
+If canceled, the operation is aborted and the agent stops processing further.

 ## Tech Stack